dawba/remitly-exercise/README.md

 `git clone https://github.com/dawba/remitlyexercise`
 2. Make sure you have installed `Node.js`, simply run `node -v` to verify Node.js installation on your system.
 If you don't have Node.js installed, visit [this official Node.js site](https://nodejs.org/en) and download the latest version.
 3. Check for `yarn` installation with `yarn -v`.
 If not present, run `npm install -g yarn`.
-4. Install project dependencies with `yarn install`
+4. Build project with `yarn build`
 5. Run `vite` to start the application.